Written By VDCI Team

-Yes, many mosquito species are attracted by light; however, some species, including the notorious Aedes aegypti, prefer to feed in the day and early evening.
-This blog will provide a brief overview of four mosquito surveillance traps, each with its advantages, depending upon what specific information is desired.
+Why are there several different types of mosquito surveillance traps?
+This blog will provide a brief overview of seven mosquito surveillance tools, each with its advantages, depending upon what specific information is desired.
 Adult mosquito surveillance programs include the weekly trapping of adult mosquitoes by dividing an area such as a city, county, or industrial facility into control zones and utilizing traps that are most meaningful in each zone.
 Understanding a community’s environment and history, along with the implementation of the right trap(s), will provide a better picture of the mosquito species in a given area and if a potential disease threat exists.

 CDC Light Trap